 An emergency contact should be somebody you trust to take on that responsibility.

-In a missing person situation, time is the most critical element.
-If you’re missing or stuck in a place/area/situation where you can’t reach anyone, your emergency contact is the first person contacted.
+In a missing-person situation, time is the most critical element.
+If you’re missing or stuck in a place or situation where you can’t reach anyone, your emergency contact is the first person contacted.

-They will know your last known whereabouts, frequent spots, hobbies, and car information.
+They will know your frequent spots, hobbies, and car information.
 They can also provide a detailed description of you.
 These factors are all crucial in finding a missing person.
-The sooner the authorities obtain this information, the better the chances of locating you
+The sooner the authorities obtain this information, the better the chances of locating you.

-There are many factors to consider when deciding who your emergency contact should be.
-Good examples include family, close friends, a partner/spouse, or an adult child.
+There are many factors to consider when deciding whom your emergency contact should be.
+Good examples include family, close friends, a spouse or partner, or an adult child.

 These people know you and your medical needs.
 With this in mind, use these essential criteria to consider when deciding on an emergency contact.